powsybl/powsybl-tutorials/metrix/src/main/README.md

 - authorize groups SO_G1, SO_G1, SE_G and N_G

-- do not allow parries
+- do not allow parades

 - authorize consumption 'SE_L1' to move in preventive and curative mode (see syntax)